 The Brecon Mountain Railway is a narrow gauge steam railway, that offers visitors the chance to ride along part of the original Brecon to Merthyr railway.

 The journey starts in Pant and travels into the Brecon Beacons National Park to Torpantau, which is the summit of the original line.
-This is great thing to in Merthyr Tydfil for the whole family.
+This is top thing to do in Merthyr Tydfil for the whole family.

 For more information visit: www.bmr.wales